jballas/441_work/HW-9/readme.md

 The image above show the font I wanted to base my project around.
 The second arrow points to the standard thick dotted border, however you can't change sizing or spacing.
 Third is a line of dots I created in jquery and css.

-Ultimately, I settled on creating a dot border as my plugin.
-It simple displays a row of dots.
-I was curious how I could change the color and size of the dots and spacing of my dots.
-You could do it with a class.
-Or its possible to add options to your plugin (8)

 ## Problems or Issues this week